 Bachelor of Science in Physics

-Physics majors explore how and why various functions of the world function the way they do.
+Physics majors explore how and why various functions of the world perform the way they do.
 Physics degree plans include many of the science and math courses that are required for medical school admission.
-The foundations of physical science are essential for students preparing for the Medical College Admission Test (MCAT) and the basic principles found in a physics curriculum are revisited in medical school curricula.
+The foundations of physical science are essential for students preparing for the MCAT and the basic principles found in a physics curriculum are revisited in medical school curricula.

 Most of the coursework within a physics degree program focuses on the operations of various aspects of life, from the human body to the universe.
 While most universities offer the same general classes, some also include physics classes focused on medicine or the human body.
 Most physics degree plans include the following options: